Why New York Times Readers Love to Hate Bret Stephens

 Neither are Bret Stephens’s critics. ♦

-Update: In an editorial note at the top of the column in question, unnamed editors of the New York Times say that they "removed reference to the study from the column" because "after publication Mr. Stephens and his editors learned that one of the paper’s authors, who died in 2016, promoted racist views."
-They acknowledge that "Mr. Stephens was not endorsing the study or its authors’ views," but they claim that "it was a mistake to cite it uncritically."
+Update: In an editorial note at the top of the column in question, unnamed editors of the New York Times "removed reference to the study from the column" because "after publication Mr. Stephens and his editors learned that one of the paper’s authors, who died in 2016, promoted racist views."
+They acknowledged that "Mr. Stephens was not endorsing the study or its authors’ views," but they claimed that "it was a mistake to cite it uncritically."
 They also removed all references to IQ.
+Along with legal scholar Nadine Strossen and psychologists Jonathan Haidt and Steven Pinker, Dr. Paresky co-authored an article in Politico decrying the editors' decision.

 Dr. Paresky's opinions are her own and should not be considered official positions of the Foundation for Individual Rights in Education or any other organization with which she is affiliated.
 Follow her on Twitter @PamelaParesky